fluent/fluent-bit-docs/pipeline/filters/lua.md

 ### Timeformat Conversion

-In this example, we want to convert specific type of datetime format of a field to `utc ISO 8601` format.
+The following example converts a field's specific type of `datetime` format to `utc ISO 8601` format.

 #### Lua script